-Backlog: just a small word but one which tends to send a shiver down most gamers’ spines.
-That sense of unease and discomfort experienced when looking at our pile of unplayed titles is a feeling we’re all too familiar with.
+Backlog: a small word but one which sends a shiver down most gamers’ spines.
+That sense of unease experienced when looking at our pile of unplayed titles is a feeling we’re all too familiar with.
 Yet try as we might, we just can’t stop ourselves from adding entries to our library of games to be played and feeling oh-so-guilty about it.

 But what if it didn’t need to be this way: what if our backlogs were something to be celebrated rather than a source of shame?
 This is the subject of a conversation I had with LightningEllen from Livid Lightning recently.
 A huge pile of games surely isn’t a cause for guilt; it’s a sign of just how much you enjoy your hobby and it means that there’s always a title at hand for whatever mood your in, ready to entertain for a few hours and transport you to another world.